Honey's Money: Plot

 Yosemite Sam endeavors to exploit a local widow's $5 million inheritance by marrying her, intending to acquire financial control and execute various nefarious schemes.
 However, upon discovering the widow's unattractive appearance, Sam initially recoils but relents when enticed by the prospect of sharing her wealth.
-Subsequent to the marriage, Sam attempts to assert himself as a domineering figure, but the widow proves to be more dominant as she compels Sam into servitude, relegating him to menial household tasks while she assumes a passive role.
+Subsequent to the marriage, Sam attempts to assert himself as a domineering figure, but the widow shows her true colors as she proves to be more dominant and compels Sam into servitude, relegating him to menial household tasks while she assumes a passive role.

 The situation escalates with the introduction of the widow's son Wentworth, a physically imposing yet mentally immature boy who wants play with his new stepfather.
 Sam initially refuses to do anything with Wentworth, but when the widow reminds him of a risk of being denied of his share of his wealth, Sam reluctantly engages in paternal duties, enduring discomfort and humiliation.

 Driven by greed, Sam seeks to murder Wentworth to secure sole access to the wealth.
 Sam's first attempt involves throwing a ball into the street (occupied by driving cars) for Wentworth to catch, but the widow foils this and forces Sam to get the ball himself, resulting Sam to be run over by cars.
 Sam's second attempt involves putting alligators in the pool where Wentworth is about to swim in, but this backfires as Wentworth's massive jump into the pool caused the alligators to be thrown out and attack Sam, much to his shock.

 Sam initially attempts to leave as he doesn't want to endure more of the widow and Wentworth's antics, but decides to stay with them as he feels that enduring their antics would be worth getting the wealth.